Formation of the United Kingdom: Irish alienation and independence

-The Irish Free State was initially a British dominion like Canada and South Africa with King George V as its head of state.
+The Irish Free State was initially a British dominion like Canada and South Africa with George V as its head of state.
 Along with the other dominions, it received full legislative autonomy under the Statute of Westminster 1931.
 Renamed Ireland in 1937, it declared itself a republic in 1949 and thereby ceased to be regarded as in the British Commonwealth having no constitutional ties to the United Kingdom.

 The "United Kingdom of Great Britain and Ireland" continued in name until 1927 when it was renamed the "United Kingdom of Great Britain and Northern Ireland" by the Royal and Parliamentary Titles Act 1927 (although, strictly speaking, the Act only referred to the King's title and the name of Parliament).
 In 1948 a working party chaired by the Cabinet Secretary recommended that the country's name be changed to the "United Kingdom of Great Britain and Ulster".
 However, the prime minister did not favour the change and it was not made.

 Despite increasing political independence from each other from 1922, and complete political independence since 1949, the union left the two countries intertwined with each other in many respects.
-Ireland used the Irish Pound from 1928 until 2001 when it was replaced by the Euro.
-Until it joined the ERM in 1979, the Irish pound was directly linked to the Pound Sterling.
+Ireland used the Irish pound from 1928 until 2001 when it was replaced by the Euro.
+Until it joined the ERM in 1979, the Irish pound was directly linked to the Pound sterling.
 Decimalisation of both currencies occurred simultaneously on Decimal Day in 1971.
 Irish Citizens in the UK have a status almost equivalent to British Citizens.
 They can vote in all elections and even stand for parliament.
 British Citizens have similar rights to Irish Citizens in the Republic of Ireland and can vote in all elections apart from presidential elections and referendums.
 People from Northern Ireland can have a right to Irish citizenship.

 Northern Ireland remains part of the United Kingdom.
 Since 1922, it has sometimes enjoyed self-government, and at other times has been ruled directly from Westminster.
 However, even while governing itself, it has always kept its representation in the United Kingdom Parliament, and has formed part of the country which, since 1927, has included "Northern Ireland" in its name.